Using AIMMS Services with a Python Application

 Retrieving results

-Once the status of a task is finished, its results can be requested.
+Once the status of a task is completed, its results can be requested.
 The URL’s are.

 1. http://localhost::{port}/api/v2/tasks/{id}/response